jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 **`/cast Aspect of the Cheetah`**

-[**Aspect of the Cheetah**](http://wod.wowhead.com/spell=5118) is cast, and subsequent re-casts will not toggle the aura off if it is still present on the player.
+[**Aspect of the Cheetah**](http://wod.wowhead.com/spell=5118) is cast, and subsequent casts of this ability will not toggle the aura off if it is still present on the player.